Let’s Get Going. Select One:

 Camera: Canon Powershot G7X Mark III

 Why We Picked It: The screen flips up for selfie recording, it’s lightweight, and does almost everything a bigger camera does for a much lower price tag.
-The only reason I don’t use camera more is because I’m using the Sony I recommend in the Top Tier section on this page (below).
+The only reason I don’t use this camera more is because I’m using the Sony I recommend in the Top Tier section on this page (below).

 What They Could do to Improve: Make sure you get an extra battery if you’re going to do longer recording sessions or batching, because this lil beast eats the little battery life for breakfast.

 Alternate Camera: DJI Pocket 2

 Why We Picked It: This little thing is almost perfect if you do a lot of vlogging or shots walking around.
 Why?
 Because it really is as small as it looks, and packs a solid 4K camera, stabilization, a selfie screen into a frame you could forget you put into your pocket.
 We also enjoy the cool features like face-follow and smooth transition between stabilization options.
 Sometimes we just wish we had an excuse to use this camera more on Channel Makers.
 Maybe I need to, you know, go outside more? 🙂

 What They Could do to Improve: Not a big deal, but becaue it’s so different there is a learning curve upfront.
 We also wish the price was just a little bit less, but hey, they’re packing a camera, screen, and gimbal into something just bigger than a pack of gum.